erroronline1/caro/readme.md

 * query preparation
 * masking user input (avoiding injections)
 * support of chunkifying queries for improved performance Using these methods is mandatory.
-If preprocessing statements dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/sqlinterface.php)
+If preprocessing statements dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/_sqlinterface.php)

+Helper modules start with _, only endpoints do not.

 All requests have to be executed through the api ensuring
 * responses for logged in users only